The Home Field Advantage

-- You can feel isolated, ending up in a rut because you lack networking opportunities or social interactions.
+- You can feel isolated and lonely, ending up in a rut because you lack networking opportunities or social interactions.

 - Balancing family and work demands can be difficult, such as keeping on task when the kids come home from school and want to tell you about their day.